-- Our green house project – we have a small vegetable garden located next to the hostel, which volunteers help to look after.
+- Our green house project – we have a small organic vegetable garden located next to the hostel, which volunteers help to look after.

 - Conservation education – running workshops and events in the community.
 This work often depends on your interests and length of stay.
 On certain occasions we also arrange anti-poaching education in the village.

 - Community activities – these vary from learning how to cook traditional Nepalese dishes, to helping with planting tea or rice, learning local crafts or maintenance work like fixing steps when areas are damaged by water or livestock.

 Our volunteers will undergo training and a comprehensive induction in Pokhara by our Projects Abroad staff to ensure each volunteer understands what each project involves and its contribution to the management of the area.
 Each programme contributes to the overall aim of preserving and enhancing biodiversity in the region.